FilippoMB/python-time-series-handbook/notebooks/00/knowledge_test.md

 B
 ```

-**Question 157: What are Lyapunov exponents used for in the analysis of dynamical systems?**
+**What are Lyapunov exponents used for in the analysis of dynamical systems?**
 - A) To measure the rate of separation of infinitesimally close trajectories.
 - B) To calculate the exact future state of chaotic systems.
 - C) To reduce the complexity of modeling chaotic systems.